-ALPS Distributors, Inc., located at 1290 Broadway, Suite 1000, Denver, CO 80203, serves as our principal underwriter, within the meaning of the 1940 Act, and acts as the distributor of our shares on a best efforts basis, subject to various conditions.
-Our shares are offered for sale through the Distributor at NAV.
-The Distributor also may enter into agreements with financial intermediaries and their agents that have made arrangements with the Fund and are authorized to buy and sell shares of the Fund (collectively, "Financial Intermediaries").
-The Fund is offering to sell an unlimited number of its shares, on a continuous basis, through the Distributor.
-The Distributor uses its best efforts to solicit orders for the purchase of the shares.
+Ultimus Fund Distributors, LLC (the "Distributor") serves as the Fund's principal underwriter, within the meaning of the 1940 Act, and acts as the distributor of the Fund's shares on a best efforts basis, subject to various conditions.
+The Fund's shares are offered for sale through the Distributor at NAV.
+The Distributor also may enter into selected dealer agreements with other broker-dealers for the sale and distribution of the Fund's shares.
+No arrangement has been made to place funds received in an escrow, trust or similar account.
+The Distributor is not required to sell any specific number or dollar amount of the Fund's shares, but will use its reasonable efforts to sell the shares.
 Shares of the Fund will not be listed on any national securities exchange and the Distributor will not act as a market maker in Fund shares.
+The Distributor is an affiliate of the Fund's Administrator.

 To the extent fees are charged by Financial Intermediaries in connection with the offer or sale of the Fund's shares, such fees will be borne by Flat Rock Global.
-None of the compensation paid to ALPS for serving as our Distributor will be borne by the Fund.
+None of the compensation paid to the Distributor for serving as our principal underwriter will be borne by the Fund.